 Enterococci bacteria data from the Russian River Watershed were compiled from three agencies: the Regional Water Board, the Sonoma County Water Agency, and the University of California (UC) Davis Aquatic Ecosystems Analysis Laboratory.
 Sample locations are representative of the range of streams and rivers in the watershed.
 Water samples were collected at 29 locations from 2001 to 2013 for analysis of enterococci bacteria concentrations (NCRWQCB 2012, 2013a, 2013b).

 Water samples were analyzed by IDEXX Enterolert and were either undiluted or serially diluted 1:10, resulting in a minimum reporting limit of 1 or 10 MPN/100 mL and a maximum reporting limit of 2,419 or 24,196 MPN/100 mL.
 Sample measurements below and above analytical reporting limits are called censored data.
 When bacteria concentration results were beyond any of these limits, the reporting limit was substituted for censored data.
-For the most part, data were assessed using a static/discrete 30-day averaging approach.
-Discrete 30-day periods were defined based on the Julian calendar date of each year (i.e., 30-day period 1 for Julian days 1-30; 30-day period 2 for Julian days 31-60, etc.).
+Enterococci data in saline stations were assessed using a rolling 6-week geometric mean.
+Enterococci data in freshwater stations were assessed using static calendar month geometric means.
+All STV exceedances were assessed based on static calendar months regardless of a station’s salinity.
 For enterococci data collected from locations meeting the salinity threshold of the statewide bacteria objective for saline waters, the geometric mean was calculated as a rolling 6-week average, as specified by the State Water Board.
 Data in the Willow Creek HUC-12 (i.e., the estuary) were treated this way.
 The national criteria for enterococci are set as a geometric mean (30 cfu/100 mL) or the statistical threshold value (110 cfu/100 mL) to ensure no more than 32 illnesses per 1000 recreators, as defined by U.S. EPA (2012).

 While the statewide bacteria objective for freshwater is based on E. coli, one of the scientific peer reviewers of this project strongly recommended use of U.S. EPA (2012) enterococci bacteria criteria in freshwater because of the strength of the epidemiological relationships.
 For this TMDL, any findings of pollution/impairment derived from assessment of enterococci data in freshwaters required a second line of evidence of potential pathogen exposure, namely public health advisories for recreational beaches.
 Use of enterococci bacteria in freshwater as a line of evidence in this project affirms the importance of scientific peer review, strengthens the conclusions regarding fecal waste pollution, and is allowed under state law.
 Though, record of a public health advisory for a recreational beach alone would be sufficient evidence of beneficial use impairment.
 The results of the assessment for enterococci bacteria concentrations are presented in Figure 4.3 and Table 4.3.

 Of the 43 HUC-12s in the Russian River Watershed, enterococci concentrations were measured in 20 of them.
-Of these, 14 HUC-12s had sufficient data, as per the 303(d) Listing Policy, to calculate exceedances.
-All 14 showed rates of exceedance above the exceedance frequencies recommended in the 303(d) Listing Policy.
-These include: Cummiskey Creek-Russian River, Oat Valley Creek-Russian River, Sausal Creek-Russian River, Brooks Creek-Russian River, West Slough-Dry Creek, Upper Laguna de Santa Rosa, Lower Laguna de Santa Rosa, Upper Santa Rosa Creek, Lower Santa Rosa Creek, Porter Creek-Mark West Creek, Green Valley Creek, Porter Creek-Russian River, Dutch Bill Creek-Russian River, and Willow Creek-Russian River.
-The Willow Creek HUC-12 data was compared to the statewide objective for enterococci due to its applicability based on salinity data, thereby apply the 6 week rolling average geomean.
+14 HUC-12s surpassed the exceedance frequency threshold from the binomial tables of the 303(d) Listing Policy based either on year-round or seasonal calculations, as applicable.
+These include: Cummiskey Creek-Russian River, Sausal Creek-Russian River, Brooks Creek-Russian River, West Slough-Dry Creek, Upper Laguna de Santa Rosa, Lower Laguna de Santa Rosa, Upper Santa Rosa Creek, Lower Santa Rosa Creek, Porter Creek-Mark West Creek, Green Valley Creek, Porter Creek-Russian River, Dutch Bill Creek-Russian River, and Willow Creek-Russian River.
+The Willow Creek HUC-12 data was compared to the statewide objective for enterococci due to its applicability based on salinity data, thereby apply the 6-week rolling average geomean.
+As with the E. coli data findings reported above, the enterococci findings are updated to reflect the reanalysis of data reported in the Technical Report contained in Appendix C.